 Anonymous Asks: My ex wants me to sign off on child support because my daughter is in college now.
 What are my rights, because I’m still helping her financially and she will still have her home here for summer and holidays, or any time she needs?

-Weinberger Divorce & Family Law Group Response: You are not alone in wondering about support-related issues with college kids.
+Weinberger Divorce & Family Law Group, LLC Response: You are not alone in wondering about support-related issues with college kids.
 However, individual situations will need to be taken into account to properly answer this question.
 In New Jersey, where child support doesn’t automatically end at age 18, there are no simple guidelines in such cases.
 An examination of your current agreement, as well as your child’s costs and school requirements, should be reviewed in the event of any request for recalculations of child support.
 An example case you may want to look into is Jacoby v.
 Jacoby, in which it was argued whether child support should be reduced when a college student resides on campus:

 Bottom line, it really is best to check with your attorney, as they should know best about your personal situation and agreement.
 Thank you for your question!